javascript-tutorial/id.javascript.info/2-ui/4-forms-controls/2-focus-blur/article.md

 # Focusing: focus/blur

-An element receives the focus when the user either clicks on it or uses the `key:Tab` key on the keyboard.
-There's also an `autofocus` HTML attribute that puts the focus onto an element by default when a page loads and other means of getting the focus.
+AnSebuah element receives the focus when the user either clicks on it or uses the menjadi focus ketika user mengkliknya atau menggunakan Tombol `key:Tab` key on thepada keyboard.
+There's also an `autofocus` HTML attribute that puts theAda juga atribut HTML `autofocus` yang fockus onto anpada sebuah element bysecara default when a page loads andketika memuat sebuah halaman dan other means of getting the focus.

 Focusing on an element generally means: "prepare to accept the data here", so that's the moment when we can run the code to initialize the required functionality.